Things to Do in Michigan

 Watch the birds migrate north at Whitefish Point near Paradise.
 The Whitefish Point Bird Observatory is located at a natural migration corridor, and spring is one of the best times of year to see various birds taking their journeys north for the summer season.

-Whitefish Point Bird Observatory - M-123 Tahquamenon Scenic Byway, Spring Things To Do
+Whitefish Point Bird Observatory - M-123 Tahquamenon Scenic Byway, Spring Things to do

 Whitefish Point Bird Observatory | photo via @this_is_my_fathers_world